 Students in our middle schools are part of an active community of language learners!
-We continue our emphasis on developing communicative skills.
-Our classes provide them with opportunities to put into practice their new language.
+We emphasize developing communicative skills.
+Our classes provide students with opportunities to put into practice their new language.
 The Chinese 5 and Romance Language 5 classes meet every other day for one quarter.
 Students will utilize web applications such as Quizlet, Gimkit and Flipgrid to help them practice the language and stay engaged.